 Car insurance after paying off your loan

-How does car insurance change after paying off your loan?
+How car insurance is affected after paying off your car loan

-When you are still paying off a car loan, your lender’s name is also on the policy because they’ve placed a lien on your car until the loan is satisfied.
-Now that your car is paid off, you need to let your insurance company know to take the lender’s name off the policy.
-Then, you can discuss what changes you may want to make so that your policy can better meet your needs.
+After paying off a car loan, you’ll need to let your know to take the lender’s name off the policy.
+Then, you can discuss what changes you want to make so that your policy can meet your needs now.

-Compare car insurance rates after paying off your loan
+Compare car insurance after paying off your loan

 Get cheap car insurance after paying off your loan